psionman/psionman_set/wx_python/lesson09.md

 ### Building a larger application

 So far, I have concentrated on creating one or two widgets and placing them in a sizer on the panel.
-In this post I will look at the challenges involved in implementing a more complex layout and structuring the code for maintainability, readability and reuseability.
+In this lesson I will look at the challenges involved in implementing a more complex layout and structuring the code for maintainability, readability and reuseability.